Two Times The Difference Of A Number And 7

 Translating Words into Math: A Crucial Skill

 Translating word problems into mathematical expressions is a fundamental skill in algebra.
-The ability to accurately represent a verbal description using mathematical symbols is essential for solving a wide range of problems.
+Consider this: the ability to accurately represent a verbal description using mathematical symbols is essential for solving a wide range of problems.
 This process involves careful attention to detail and a thorough understanding of mathematical terminology.
-Let's look at some examples to illustrate this:

 Understanding these basic translations allows you to tackle more complex word problems, like the one we are focusing on in this article.
 Practice is key; the more you practice translating word problems, the more comfortable and proficient you will become.